A Note to the Coach Who’s Winning and Drowning at the Same Time

 I believed all of it.

 I started as a Virtual Assistant in 2009.
-My clients were coaches, speakers, trainers — brilliant at transforming other people’s lives and completely overwhelmed by the backend of their own businesses.
+My clients were coaches, speakers, trainers — brilliant at transforming other people's lives and completely overwhelmed by the backend of their own businesses.
+I was the person behind the curtain.
+Keeping the machine running while they did the work that actually mattered.

 I was good at it.
 And I was paying attention.

 From that seat, I saw everything.
 The launches held together with duct tape.
-The onboarding processes that lived entirely in the founder’s head.
-The six-figure businesses that looked polished from the outside and were quietly falling apart on the inside.
+The onboarding processes that lived entirely in the founder's head.
+The six-figure businesses that looked polished on the outside and were quietly falling apart on the inside.

 Then came an agency owned by a business coach in New Zealand.
 Then ClickFunnels.
 MailerLite.
 AppSumo.